MaiQD/datnet-workout-tracker/doc/TECHNICAL.md

   - Use Mapperly to map parsed rows to `CreateExerciseCommand`/`UpdateExerciseCommand`.
   - Normalize/trim case for name matching; support `aliases` mapping for muscle groups.
   - Wrap in a MediatR command `ImportExercisesFromCsvCommand` with a handler in Exercises.Infrastructure.

+## 12. Clean Architecture & SOLID (Enforcement)

+- Each handler, command, and query SHALL reside in its own file.
+Do not co-locate multiple handlers in one file.
+- Domain/Application code SHALL not depend on Infrastructure types.
+Use interfaces and inject abstractions.
+- Large handlers SHOULD extract orchestration/services to maintain SRP.

 ## 7. Development Environment Setup (Mac)